Meet the Business for Biodiversity Team

 Iseult is a Political Ecologist, working at the nexus of environment, economics, politics and sociology.
 She has BA in Economics and Political Science, an MSc in Development and was a Fulbright Scholar with the Indigenous Design and Planning Institute in the University of New Mexico, studying aspects of Puebloan and Navajo praxis for sustainability.

 Iseult is the former Executive Coordinator of Natural Capital Ireland where she brought her expertise in Natural Capital to many national projects including Ireland’s 4th National Biodiversity Action Plan and the National Economic and Social Council’s Valuing and Accounting for Nature in Ireland briefing paper.
-Iseult is an Adjunct Teaching Fellow at Trinity College Business school where she coordinates an undergraduate module on business management and environmental crisis and has a keen interest in fostering ecological knowledge across disciplines.
+Iseult is an Adjunct Teaching Fellow at Trinity College Business school where she developed the module Organisation Change for Sustainable Futures.
+She has a keen interest in fostering ecological knowledge and values across disciplines.

 With qualifications in horticulture, ecology and botany, Emer received a PhD in conservation biology in 2014 and has had a long career as an ecologist surveying both rare and invasive plant species in Ireland.
 She is a national expert on the iconic Killarney Fern, a protected species in Ireland and Europe and has developed monitoring guidelines for this species to enable the continued assessment of its conservation status.